tomkyle/csv2meta-cli/README.md

 **The CSV file must be tab-delimited; strings must not be quoted, hence no linebreaks in strings!** Sorry – I do not know how to handle delimiters dynamically with bash or deal with quoted strings in bash.
 If someone has a proper idea, please let me know :-)

+It is not so important that the column names have exactly the same names as in this example.
+It rather is the column number with which the script identifies a certain tag value.

 **[Example file](./examples/example.csv)**

 | inputFile    | id             | title                 | description                                    | keywords |